AnesBenmerzoug/langsfer/README.md

 ## Logo

 The langsfer logo was created by my good friend [Zakaria Taleb Hacine](https://behance.net/zakariahacine), a 3D artist with industry experience and a packed portfolio.

 The logo contains the latin alphabet letters A and I which are an acronym for Artificial Intelligence and the arabic alphabet letters
-أ and ذ which are an acronym for الذكاء الاصطناعي, which is Artificial Intelligence in arabic.
+أ and ذ which are an acronym for ذكاء اصطناعي, which is Artificial Intelligence in arabic.

 The fonts used are [Ethnocentric Regular](https://www.myfonts.com/products/ethnocentric-ethnocentric-970121) and [Readex Pro](https://fonts.google.com/specimen/Readex+Pro).